Beckhoff/BBAPI/README.md

 and IndexGroups and IndexOffsets defined in the "Beckhoff BIOS-API manual".

-On top of 'bbapi' a second layer is implemented to provide a linux interface based on device files. 'bbapi_disp' and 'bbapi_wdt' implement this second layer.
+On top of 'bbapi' a second layer is implemented to provide a linux interface based on device files. 'bbapi_display' and 'bbapi_wdt' implement this second layer.
 Both depend on an installed 'bbapi' module.
-'bbapi_disp' implements virtual terminal like interface to the CX2100 text display 'bbapi_wdt' implements a common watchdog interface to the CX hw watchdog
+'bbapi_display' implements virtual terminal like interface to the CX2100 text display 'bbapi_wdt' implements a common watchdog interface to the CX hw watchdog